hatsrog/BetaNote/README.md

 ### Contributions

-External contributions are welcome, for any idea, remark or code proposal, please contact me at [contact@jourdan.info] (contact@jourdan.info)
+External contributions are welcome, for any idea, remark or code proposal, please contact me at [sebastien@jourdan.info] (sebastien@jourdan.info)

 The source code of this project is free and will remain free, however please respect the GPLv3 license